On the enumeration of plane bipolar posets and transversal structures: Oriented planar maps and tandem walks in the quadrant

-\begin{proposition} The KMSW bijection specializes into a bijection between plane bipolar posets of outer type $(a,b)$, and $E$-admissible tandem walks from $(0,a)$ to $(b,0)$ in the quadrant. \end{proposition}
+\begin{proposition} The KMSW bijection specializes into a bijection between plane bipolar posets of outer type $(a,b)$, and $E$-admissible tandem walks from $(0,a)$ to $(b,0)$ in the quadrant. \end{proposition} \begin{proof} It is a direct consequence of Theorem~\ref{theo:KMSW} and Claim~\ref{claim:tra}.
+Indeed, Claim~\ref{claim:tra} ensures that a plane bipolar orientation is a plane bipolar poset iff the type $(i,j)$ of every inner face satisfies $i\geq 1$ and $j\geq 1$, which occurs iff every face-step $(-i,j)$ in the corresponding tandem walk satisfies $i\geq 1$ and $j\geq 1$, i.e., the tandem walk is $E$-admissible. \end{proof}

 Note that in Proposition~\ref{prop:E-admissible}, the primary parameter of the poset (the one corresponding to the walk length) is the number of edges (minus $1$).
-We now give a bijection that will allow us to encode plane bipolar posets by (weighted) quadrant tandem walks, this time with the number of vertices as the primary parameter (associated to the walk length)\footnote{Though we will focus on univariate enumeration of plane bipolar posets, both approaches make it possible to compute the number $b_{n,m}$ of plane bipolar posets having $n$ vertices and $m$ edges.}.
+We now give a bijection that will allow us to encode plane bipolar posets by (weighted) quadrant tandem walks, this time with the number of vertices as the primary parameter (associated wtih the walk length)\footnote{Though we will focus on univariate enumeration of plane bipolar posets, both approaches make it possible to compute the number $b_{n,m}$ of plane bipolar posets having $n$ vertices and $m$ edges.}.

-Given a plane bipolar orientation~$B$ (whose vertices and edges are black), a~\emph{transversal completion} of~$B$ consists of the following steps: \begin{itemize} \item subdivide every edge into a path of length 2, with a so-called~\emph{subdivision-vertex} (white vertex) in the middle ; \item in every inner face~$f$, add so-called~\emph{transversal edges} (red edges), each such edge from a subdivision-vertex on the left side to a subdivision-vertex on the right side of~$f$, so that after adding these edges, all faces within~$f$ are of one of the 4 types shown in~Figure~\ref{fig:face_v-transverse}. \end{itemize}
+Given a plane bipolar orientation~$B$ (whose vertices and edges are black), a~\emph{transversal completion} of~$B$ consists of the following steps: \begin{itemize} \item subdivide every edge into a path of length 2, with a so-called~\emph{subdivision-vertex} (white vertex) in the middle ; \item in every inner face~$f$, add so-called~\emph{transversal edges} (red edges), each such edge from a subdivision-vertex on the left side to a subdivision-vertex on the right side of~$f$, so that after adding these edges, all faces within~$f$ are of one of the 4 types shown in~Figure~\ref{fig:face_v-transverse}.
+Such a configuration of edges within $f$ is called \emph{admissible}. \end{itemize}

 A~\emph{$V$-transverse bipolar orientation} is defined as a plane bipolar orientation endowed with a transversal completion, see the left-part of Figure~\ref{fig:bij_bipolar_pos} for an example.